-As discussed on the forum at The Free Dictionary, the meaning of the phrase depends upon the context in which it is used.
+As discussed on the forum at the Free Dictionary, the meaning of the phrase relies on the context in which it is used.

 Are the finer things in life, luxury items?